Twin Perspectives

 Things to do in Hamburg

-Hamburg’s notorious ‘gentle rain’ now falling, I walked tentatively down the wooden planks to our boat: a traditional German barge that would have transported goods along the winding River Elbe.
+Hamburg’s notorious rain falling, I walked tentatively down the wooden planks to our boat: a traditional German barge that would have transported goods along the winding Elbe river.

 As we bobbed behind in our little wooden boat, clutching steaming cups of coffee and herring sandwiches, I felt quite proud to be part of such a big event.